CarterMcAlister/prayash.github.io/v4/src/pages/blog/code-for-the-sake-of-art/index.md

 ---
-title: Creative Coding
+title: Code for the Sake of Art
-date: 2017-02-22
+date: 2018-02-11
-description: "Resources to help you level-up."
+description: "A brief overview of the landscape of Creative Coding."
 draft: true
 ---

 Creative coding the practice of writing software for the sake of art.
 That may be visual, audio, or a blend of both.
-It can also be a million other things.
+It can also be a million other things like:

+* WebGL
+* Computational Design
+* Generative Art

 ---